Mutual Fund Learning Center

 New to Mutual Funds?

 Start here.
-These guides cover the essential concepts every investor should know.
+These guides walk you through the essentials every investor should know.

 What is a Mutual Fund?

-Understand the basics of mutual funds, how they work, and why they are one of India's most popular investment vehicles.
+Learn what mutual funds are, how they work, and why they're one of the most popular ways Indians invest.

 Read guideSIP vs Lumpsum